As an infant she was on the highest level of respiratory support. At three years old, she is happy, healthy, and breathing on her own.

 Jenna was born at 23 weeks and given a 10 percent chance of surviving.
 Today she’s thriving as a keyboard player with her own YouTube channel.

-Our daughters were given a five percent survival rate, but beat all odds and fought hard to be the strong little three-year-olds they are today.
+The Allen triplets were given a five percent survival rate, but beat all odds and fought hard to be the strong little three-year-olds they are today.

 When Gabe was born, the physicians had no clinical explanation for his high birth weight.
 Today, we know that Gabriel’s birth weight was due in part to his diagnosis of a whole gene deletion on chromosome 17, Neurofibromatosis Type 1 (NF).